The Limestone Peak

-Discover the fantastic Victorian resort of Matlock & Matlock Bath where you can take the cable car to the ‘Heights of Abraham’.
+Discover the fantastic Victorian resort of Matlock and Matlock Bath where you can take the cable car to the ‘Heights of Abraham’.
 Pass through Cromford to join the High Peak Trail up to Middleton Top to join the Pennine Bridleway.
 This fantastic ride takes you to Hartington where you will stay in the magnificent 17th century manor house.
 You will continue through the attractive village of Youlgrave before arriving at Bakewell, with a chance to sample the delicious locally made pudding.
-Fantastic views & pretty limestone villages characterise the route through Tideswell to Eyam.
+Fantastic views and pretty limestone villages characterise the route through Tideswell to Eyam.
 Your final day takes you through the Chatsworth Estate where you will have the choice of two contrasting routes back to Matlock.

 Arrival Day: Arrive Matlock

 Arrive at your accommodation with time to explore this enchanting town.

 Day 1: Matlock – Hartington (20 or 29 miles)

 Heading south through Matlock Bath you will pass through Cromford, a model village made famous by Richard Arkwright after he built his 1st mill in 1771 & known for being a pioneer of the industrial revolution.
 Joining the High Peak Trail takes you to the fine viewpoint at Middleton Top, before you continue along this flat traffic free bridleway to the charming village of Hartington.
 The village is home to Derbyshire’s last remaining cheese factory which can still be bought from the dairy shop.
 You may wish to extend your ride & take in the scenic traffic free trail around the banks of Carsington Water.